Haochen-W/UWaterloo/README.md

 # UWaterloo

-Some typed notes for the undergraduate courses that I've taken at the University of Waterloo
+Some typed notes for the undergraduate courses that I've taken at the University of Waterloo.
+For personal use only.
+Not for distribution.

 ## License